francescodelucia/node-red-s7server/README.md

 # node-red-s7server
-Node-Red plugin with implementation of S7 Server (virtual device) for ICS test This is a little POC hot to is possible implement S7-server device on Node-Red
+Node-Red plugin with implementation of S7 Server (virtual device) for ICS test This is a little POC howto is possible implement S7-server device on Node-Red

 Hot to use.